MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-sql-server-reporting.md

 > - MSSQL on Windows: ROWS Data Allocated Free Space (%)
 > - MSSQL on Windows: ROWS Data Free Space Total (%)To open the report, perform the following steps:

+## Execute the report

-Once these rules and discoveries have had time to collect data to report on, the report can be executed by:
+Once these rules and discoveries have had time to collect data to report on.

+To execute the report, follow these steps:

 1. In the **Reporting** view, double-click **Database Files Space Usage Forecast**.